rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 3: Registration process

 #####3.1 Registration
-Teams may register by filling out the [web form](https://docs.google.com/forms/d/18L6KR5lgGzh2wGbD1M6YTDMxRqU1c9CXWK-A_gAYatU/viewform).
+Teams may register by [TBD].

 #####3.2 Deadline
-The deadline for registrations is midnight on April 12, 2014.
+The deadline for registrations is [TBD].
 Late registrations will not be accepted.

 #####3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player